jeannie2/3d-website/README.md

-# Ecommerce website
+# React-three-fiber

-Simple 3-page website for users to bookmark products and view the total cost
+Redo of Tesla Cybertruck landing page using React Three Fiber library, with order form page connected to Supabase back-end

 ## Technologies

-This project was made using React, Bootstrap, animate.css, Fake Store API
+This project was made using React, Bootstrap, React Three Fiber, PostgreSQL (Supbabase), Sketchfab

 ## How to use